rktfoss/zBoot/README.md

 zBoot aims to provide a **better default experience** by:
 - **Detecting hardware** providing a complete system map & preloaded drivers to the operating systems in a 'well documented' easy to follow flow.
 - **Guided user experience** Providing kernel selection, Linux &/or BSD, Guided best practice in file creation, manipulation, security & maintenance along with desktop settings-long term, will improve the entire UNIX-Like experience for coders, sysadmin & users alike.
-- **System security** zBoot to be downloaded prior to any operating systems, allowing an immutable fall back, with files & settings intact.
-Operating systemn, Kernals & desktop environments will be available to download and install from within zBoots UI.
+- **System security** zBoots main branch to be downloaded prior to operating systems, allowing an immutable fall back, with files & settings intact.
+Operating systemn, Kernals & desktop environments to be made down or side loadable, searchable and installable from within zBoots UI.
+All system operations do so in levels above zBoot with little to no access to zBoot, providing an immutable isolation layer & multiplying your security exponentially
 - **Encouraging secure partitioning** as the standard to protect user data loss in the event of system crashes.
-- **Eliminating password fatigue** by leveraging YubiKey & the like, for full drive by drive disk encryption & site by site integration.
+- **Eliminating password fatigue** by leveraging cryptographically secured pysical USB keys like YubiKey below the operating system level, for full drive by drive disk encryption & site by site integration, with passwords managed throughout the entire uptime, when r,oved, their entire system will be encrypted.
-- **Aiming to replace display managers** "long term", streamlining the boot-to-desktop process allowing kernal developers to focus on the kernal & designers to focus on designs while we take care of the less glamorous side.
+- **Aiming to replace display managers** "long term goal", streamlining the boot-to-desktop process allowing kernal developers to focus on their kernals & designers to focus on designing while we take care of the less glamorous side.
-- **moving towards a full featured system** zBoot must always remain available in a 'server edition' for industrial puropses & those requiring a micro loader/manager.
+- **moving towards a full featured system** "zBoot aims to grow into a fully fledged 'build your own system'", though in saying that, zBoot MUST always remain available in a 'server edition' for industrial puropses & those requiring a micro loader/manager.

 Inspired by **Andrew Kelley’s work on Zig** ( And getting down low and modernising, along with his "making Code you love" attitude ) and **Mitchell Hashimoto’s Ghostty** ( I too see a world where I compute ghostty2ghostty ) zBoot seeks to modernise the boot process without sacrificing the stability we rely on.